Soft-Decoding-Based Strategies for Relay and Interference Channels: Analysis and Achievable Rates Using LDPC Codes: Proof of Theorem

-\subsection{Upper Bound on $H( \hbYBPtwo\given \hbEBPtwo, \bY_3 )$}
+\subsection{Upper Bound on \normalfont$H( \hbYBPrelay\given \hbEBPrelay, \bY_\StD )$}

-As noted above, our bound in this section applies dependencies that exist between bits that were discovered by BP.
-An outline of the main idea behind the proof is provided in Sec.~\ref{sec:Quantization_Noise}.

 We begin with the string of equations ending with~\eqref{eq:12} on the following page.
+In (a), $\bE_\StR$ is the noise along the source-relay link (see~\eqref{eq:Relay_Erasure_Noise}).
+In this equation, we have relied on the Markov chain relation between the random variables, $\bY_\StD \leftrightarrow \bX_\SRC\leftrightarrow \hbYBPrelay \leftrightarrow \hbEBPrelay \leftrightarrow \bE_\StR$.
+In (b), we have applied the definition of conditional entropy: The expectation is over the variable $\bcErelay$, which is defined to be distributed identically as $\bE_\StR$.
+In (c), we have applied the chain rule for entropy. (d) will be discussed shortly.

+For simplicity, rather than consider BP (Algorithm~\ref{alg:BP}), we examine the following algorithm, called the {\it peeling decoder}~\cite[Sec.~3.19]{Urbanke_Book}, originally due to Luby~\etal~\cite[Algorithm~1]{Luby_Erasure}.
+In~\cite[Sec.~3.22]{Urbanke_Book} the algorithm was shown to be equivalent to BP, in the sense that it yields precisely the same output as BP.\footnote{Note that with both algorithms, we let the decoding iterations continue without restriction, until they can no longer provide a benefit.
+This is required for the equivalence between the algorithms to hold. } Therefore, we may assume without loss of generality that it is the one applied by the relay of soft-DF-BP2.
+Like BP, this algorithm is iterative, and relies on the Tanner graph representation of the LDPC code.
+However, it is not a message-passing algorithm.

-In (a) $\bE_2$ is defined as $\hbEBPtwo$ was defined in~\eqref{eq:75}, replacing $\hbYBPtwo$ with $\bY_2$.
-In this equation, we have relied on the Markov chain relation between the random variables, $\bY_3 \leftrightarrow \hbYBPtwo \leftrightarrow \hbEBPtwo \leftrightarrow \bE_2$.
-In (b) we have applied the definition of conditional entropy: The expectation is over the variable $\bcEtwo$, which is defined to be distributed identically as $\bE_2$.
-In (c) we have applied the chain rule for entropy.
-We assume, without loss of generality, that the components of $\hbYBPtwo$ are ordered in the order that they would have been discovered by BP in its equivalent simplified formulation, Algorithm~\ref{alg:Simplified_BP} (Sec.~\ref{sec:Quantization_Noise}) had the channel erasures corresponded to $\bcEtwo$.
-That is, the first components are the ones revealed at iteration 0 of the algorithm (i.e., not erased by the channel), they are followed by the components that the algorithm revealed at iteration 1, and so forth.
+We assume, without loss of generality, that the components of $\hbYBPrelay$ are ordered in the order that they would have been discovered by Algorithm~\ref{alg:Simplified_BP} had the channel erasures corresponded to $\bcErelay$.
+That is, the first components are the ones revealed at the initialization step of the algorithm (i.e., not erased by the channel).
+They are followed by the components that the algorithm revealed at iteration 1, in the order that they were discovered, and so forth.
 Components that were not revealed at any iteration are ordered last.

-In (d) we have separated the sums of components that were revealed by the channel, components that were revealed at iterations 1 and above of Simplified BP, and components not revealed by Simplified BP. $\cD_2$ denotes the erasure rate of $\cE_2$ (Definition~\ref{def:erasure rate}), and $\cDTwoBP$ denotes the erasure rate of $\bYBPtwo$ at the output of BP, and is distributed as $\DTwoBP$ (see Appendix~\ref{apdx:Analysis_DTwoBP}).
+In~\myeqref{eq:12}{d}, we have separated the sums of components that were revealed by the channel, components that were revealed at the various iterations of the algorithm, and components that remained unknown at the algorithm's end.
+We let $\cD_\StR \defined P(\Erasure\given \bcErelay)$ (see~\eqref{eq:erasure_rate}), and $\cDRelayBP \defined P(\Erasure\given \bcErelayBP)$ where $\bcErelayBP$ denotes the output of BP when its input is $\bcErelay$.
+It is distributed as $\DRelayBP$ (see Appendix~\ref{apdx:Proof_of_Lemma_Naive}).